Candi Staton: Solo career

-In 1968, Staton was introduced to Rick Hall by Clarence Carter and launched her solo career as a Southern soul stylist, garnering 16 R&B hits for Rick Hall's Fame Studios and gaining the title of "First Lady of Southern Soul" for her Grammy-nominated R&B renditions of the songs "Stand by Your Man" and "In the Ghetto".
+In 1968, Staton was introduced to Rick Hall by Clarence Carter and launched her solo career as a Southern soul stylist, garnering 16 R&B hits for Rick Hall's FAME Studios and gaining the title of "First Lady of Southern Soul" for her Grammy-nominated R&B renditions of the songs "Stand by Your Man" and "In the Ghetto".
 Staton appeared on the September 23, 1972, edition (Season 2, Episode 1) of Soul Train.

-In 1976, Staton began collaborating with producer David Crawford on disco songs such as "Young Hearts Run Free", which reached No. 1 on the US R&B charts, No. 2 in the UK Singles Chart and went Top 20 on the Pop Hot 100 during the summer of 1976.
+In 1976, Staton began collaborating with producer David Crawford on disco songs such as "Young Hearts Run Free", which reached No. 1 on the US R&B charts, No. 2 in the UK Singles Chart and went Top 20 on the Billboard Hot 100 during the summer of 1976.
 It was remixed and re-released in 1986, reaching the UK Top 50.
 Follow up song "Destiny" hit the Top 50 in the UK. and her version of "Nights on Broadway" hit the UK Top 10 in 1977;.
 In 1978, Staton scored another Top 50 hit in the UK with "Honest I Do Love You".
 In 1979 from her album Chance, Staton released the single "When You Wake Up Tomorrow" (co-written by Patrick Adams and Wayne K. Garfield) and the title song "Chance", a top 20 R&B charted record.
 Other dance club chart hits included "When You Wake Up Tomorrow" and "Victim".
-In 1982, Staton again hit the UK chart with a version of Elvis Presley's "Suspicious Minds".
+In 1982, Staton again hit the UK chart with a version of Mark James's "Suspicious Minds".

 In 1982, Staton returned to gospel music.
 Staton and her then-husband, John Sussewell, founded Beracah Ministries in Atlanta, Georgia, with help from Jim and Tammy Faye Bakker's PTL Ministries.
 Staton has since recorded twelve gospel albums, two of which received Grammy Award nominations.
 Staton appears on the United Nations Register of Entertainers, Actors And Others Who Have Performed in Apartheid South Africa.